 The new standard affects state, local and municipal governments, along with many organizations in areas of the public sector such as higher education, healthcare and utilities.

-The not-so-good news?
-The process for ensuring compliance with GASB 87 is a long and complex one — which means there is not a moment to waste between now and the end-of-the year deadline.
-To ensure success with this crucial deadline, organizations are advised to be compliant before their reporting deadline.
+The process for ensuring compliance with GASB 87 is a long and complex one, which means there is not a moment to waste between now and the deadline.
+To ensure success, organizations are advised to be compliant before their reporting deadline.

-A sense of urgency about GASB 87 compliance
+Why a sense of urgency about GASB 87 compliance?

-In fact, our research shows that 74% of organizations interested in a GASB 87 lease accounting software solution are only in the initial phases of planning.
+In fact, our research shows that not long ago, 74% of organizations interested in a GASB 87 lease accounting software solution were only in the initial phases of planning.
 These organizations have a daunting task ahead of them, with challenges including:

 - Understanding the full extent of their lease portfolios, often across many different departments and locations across the organization